jmdavi/NextHome/README.md

 `python sample.py`.
 Alternatively, run the code sample by specifying the optional arguments:
 `python sample.py --term="bars" --location="San Francisco, CA"`

-Specifically, we've used the following files to pull information `python yelp_scrape_comics.py` etc.
+Specifically, we've used the following files to pull information `python yelp_api_to_json.py` with optional parameters.
 Then to get into SQLite database use `python yelptosql.py`.

 ## Gathering from Google Distance Matrix API